 There are bigger things behind the stories that I've been writing you.
-Most of them are not just for your amusement.
+Most of them aren't just meant for diversion or amusement.
 To some extent, I want them to be part of the emotional and intellectual landscape of your mind when you are young, and even as you grow older.
 I want them to infuse you with the idea that its never bad to think or ask questions.
 And beyond that, I want them to teach you that the journeys that we take in our minds can be just as exciting and meaningful as the ones that we experience in life.
+This is an important lesson I would want to impart to any child, but doubly so for you.

 I don't know what difficulties you will have in your future.
 They may be few or many.
 Mild or Profound.
 Regardless of what they are, though, I want to make those troubles seem small with the stories that I invent for you.
 I will make you a part of them, as well, so that you'll never feel as though there are things in life that you are missing.
 We'll play games, nested in grand narratives, and you will be a character.